tabulapdf/tabula/README.md

 First, make sure you have a recent copy of Java installed.
 You can [download Java here][jre_download].
-Tabula requires a Java Runtime Environment compatible with Java 6 or Java 7.
+Tabula requires a Java Runtime Environment compatible with Java 7.
 If you have a problem, check [Known Issues](#knownissues) first, then [report an issue](http://www.github.com/tabulapdf/tabula/issues).

 * ### Windows